 However, for now, this is an excellent TV that doesn’t require you to break the bank.

 Given how important the television is to our daily lives, it should come as no surprise that there are so many choices out there.
-When you consider how quickly the technology is advancing, it's almost impossible for anyone who's not a tech expert to distinguish between true trends and mere fads.
+And when you consider how quickly the technology is advancing, it’s almost impossible for anyone who’s not a tech expert to distinguish between true trends and mere fads.

-Our aim with this guide was to distill the key things to look for in a TV, such as resolution, contrast, HDR capability, etc., and then point you in the direction of nine different options that will meet your needs and your budget.
+Our aim with this guide was to distill the important things to look for in a TV, such as resolution, contrast, HDR capability, etc., and then point you in the direction of nine different options that will meet your needs and your budget.